yingwuhola/AirCompanion/README.md

 # Target user
 <img src="docs/sc2.png" alt="" width="300">  <img src="docs/sc1.png" alt="" width="300">

-1. Outdoor Enthusiasts (Runners, Cyclists, Hikers, Fitness Lovers)
+1.Outdoor Enthusiasts (Runners, Cyclists, Hikers, Fitness Lovers)
 <br>Scenario A: Before going for a morning run, a cyclist quickly checks the 20-hour AQI forecast on AirCompanion to find the cleanest air window for training.
 <br>Scenario B: A hiker plans a weekend trip and uses AirCompanion to compare air quality between two nearby cities, choosing the destination with healthier air for the hike.